Best Master’s Programs for Social Work

 3. University of Chicago

-The master of social work curriculum at the University of Chicago combines direct social work practice with interdisciplinary research, policy development, and social science theory.
+The master of social work curriculum at UChicago combines direct social work practice with interdisciplinary research, policy development, and social science theory.
 The program emphasizes framing individual distress in the larger social context and offers clinical and social administration concentrations.

 First-year courses introduce the diversity of the human experience, fundamentals of behavior, and social intervention methods.
 The second year focuses on concentrations and includes classroom and field instruction.
 UChicago also offers part-time and one-year advanced-standing options.